 - This year, a rail strike to halt Nazi troop movement in occupied Netherlands fails.
 Germans halt food supplies and 20,000 Dutch civilians die of starvation.

 - David Ben-Gurion proposes the One Million Plan for a Jewish exodus form Arab and Muslim countries as well as from Europe to the British Mandate of Palestine.

-- President Roosevelt is elected for 4th term.
+- President Franklin D. Roosevelt is elected for 4th term.

 Salem’s war dead numbered 75, including 31-year-old Asahel Bush V, war correspondent in the Pacific.
 Curly's Dairy utilizes a horse to pull its delivery truck and carpooling conserved gas.
 Camp Adair soldiers moved out for overseas duty and 200 Italian POWs take up residence in the barracks, guarded by a small crew of soldiers.
 Their help, and that of later German POWs, enhances the local workforce of women and children harvesting crops.
 The Japanese relocation camps are closed and former residents can return: only 7 of the 250 come back to Salem.
 The canneries run at full capacity, causing severe pollution of the Willamette.
 Two disastrous cannery fires close out the year with exploding cans.